 If you’re prone to migraines, play it safe.
 Know the common dietary triggers and keep migraines at bay.

 About 33 percent of migraines are caused by alcohol.4 There’s a reason why hangovers hurt!
-Other times, migraines attack within a few hours of
+Other times, migraines attack within a few hours of drinking.

 Alcohol causes vasodilation or the widening of blood vessels.
 It might also act on neurotransmitters that control pain.
 One example is serotonin.

 Different people are affected by different drinks.
 Most people think red wine is a common trigger.
 Yet, according to the American Migraine Foundation, other drinks have just much potential.

 Migraine patients tend to drink less than others.
 But, if a specific alcohol doesn’t bother you, it’s OK to drink in moderation.
 Otherwise, stay away from anything that sparks migraines.5

 Caffeine is another migraine trigger.
 But unlike alcohol, it is vasoconstrictive.
 This means that it makes your blood vessels narrow and tight.

 In the brain, caffeine blocks adenosine receptors.
 Adenosine is a neurotransmitter that makes you feel sleepy.
 It’s also a vasodilator, but with caffeine, adenosine won’t stand a chance.